CrishParmar/frontend-login-contact-form-7/readme.txt

 == Changelog ==

+= 3.0 =
+* Add - Adding New feature to login using Facebook

 = 2.0 =
 * Change - Update admin UI and options
 * Fix - Solve issue of do not save plugin field dropdown value in admin.